 - Each attribute represents a flow task

-- To connect flow task altogether, the special this object can be used to make forward references
+- To connect flow tasks altogether, the special this object can be used to make forward references

-flow.Start represents a task that performed by a person in a django view.
+flow.Start represents a task that is performed by a person in a Django view.
 For the tutorial purpose, we use built-in CreateProcessView.
 But any class or functional based view annotated with @flow.flow_start_view decorator can be used here.

 flow.Task is a user task for an existing process.

 flow.If is the simple exclusive gateway.
-It selects an outcome depends on a callable result.
-For the input, callable gets a task activation - an object that handles current task processing logic, and that have a activation.process and activation.task fields initialized with corresponding model instances.
+It selects an outcome depending on a callable result.
+For the input, callable gets a task activation - an object that handles current task processing logic, and that has an activation.process and activation.task fields initialized with the corresponding model instances.

-If the request was approved, the flow.Handler would be executed. flow.Handler is the task performed by synchronous call a python code.
+If the request is approved, the flow.Handler will be executed. flow.Handler is the task performed by synchronous Python code call.
 Here a this reference could be used to point to a flow instance method, or any Python callable.

 flow.End finalizes the process and marks it as completed.